hail2u/node-css-mqpacker/README.md

 If you use only simple `min-width` queries, [the `sort` option][4] can help.

-### CSS Applying Order
+### Multiple Classes

-CSS MQPacker changes order of rulesets.
-This may break CSS applying order.
+CSS MQPacker works only with CSS.
+This may break CSS applying order to an elements that have multiple classes.

 ```css
 @media (min-width: 320px) {